weiminshen99/bluepill-examples/README.md

+UPDATE: I added a few more examples in the collection.  -- WMS.
+3-29-2022

 This is a collection of things I have done pertaining to the STM32F103 microcontroller.
 I program using the C language and Makefiles, so this is a collection of "on the bare metal" style stuff.
 By and large it is